 With more than 60,000 students attending OSU, there's an extremely large population of college age renters.
 Both schools begin in late August, so savvy renters will begin their search in the late spring or early summer.
 Searching for an apartment can be tough.
 That's why we scour the web to get all best listings around town.
 And our team of local experts verify the quality and accuracy of those listings to make sure that you have the best prices, images and information available.
 So unlike searching for an apartment on Craigslist, you can be sure that ABODO’s apartment listings are safe, trustworthy and accurate.

 Although a lot of students will search for an apartment in the University District, there's a significant pool of apartment rentals in the South Campus district off King Avenue.

-One of the greatest parts about this city is that you can truly get your “bang for your buck” on apartments, while still living in a great town.
+One of the greatest parts about this place is that you can truly get your “bang for your buck” on apartments, while still living in a great town.
 There are also over 300 neighborhoods to choose from, each with their own unique history and personality.

 The University District is great for bike riders with plenty of dedicated lanes and bike-friendly roads.
 Getting around outside of the campus is pretty simple with a road system that conforms to a grid system and solid transportation options provided by Central Ohio Transit Authority (COTA).

 There are plenty of outdoor activities to enjoy all four seasons, including hiking, cycling and river activities like kayaking.
 The densely populated University District is conveniently located near N. High Street, which features dozens of dining and nightlife options.